Who we are

 A unique model

-ALIMA hand-in-hand with our local partners, including national NGOs, Ministries of Health, and communities.The majority of our staff are African, 98% of all ALIMA employees, at all levels, from country directors to our operational headquarters in Dakar.
+In addition, the majority of our staff are African, representing 98% of all ALIMA employees, at all levels, from country directors to our operational headquarters in Dakar.

 Research and Innovation